 Salmonella enterica typhi is a gram-negative bacterium that is responsible for typhoid fever and has been a burden on developing nations for generations.
 Despite significant efforts in research and medical advancements, typhoid fever is still a major worldwide public health concern.
 This activity presents the etiology, pathophysiology, presentation, and diagnosis of Salmonella typhi and highlights the role of the interprofessional team in its management.

-Describe the pathophysiology of Salmonella typhi.
+Describe the epidemiology of Salmonella typhi.

-Recall the presentation of Salmonella typhi.
+Review the presentation of Salmonella typhi.

-Summarize the treatment options for Salmonella typhi.
+Outline the treatment options for Salmonella typhi.

-Explain the importance of optimizing care coordination amongst interprofessional team members to improve outcomes for patients affected by Salmonella typhi.
+Summarize the importance of optimizing care coordination amongst interprofessional team members to improve outcomes for patients affected by Salmonella typhi.